Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma: Filamentation instability

 \section{Filamentation instability}

-We discuss here the growth and saturation of the filamentation instability between the protons at rest and the moving positrons \cite{Dieckmann18c} and how it is affected by the boundary conditions.
+We discuss here the growth and saturation of the filamentation instability between the pair cloud and the ambient plasma and how it is affected by the boundary conditions.
 We compare the results of one PIC simulation with periodic boundary conditions, which we denote as Sim$_p$, with Sim$_r$ that uses reflecting boundary conditions.
 We argue that the main conclusions of our paper are unaffected by the usage of reflecting boundary conditions, although some differences between both simulations can be spotted on close inspection.

 We initialize the plasma in both simulations with the plasma parameters found in the main simulation close to the boundary $x$ = 0 for values $y \le 0$.
 We resolve only the x-direction, which is the direction that is orthogonal to the expansion direction of the pair cloud.
-The length 16.75 of the simulation box is resolved by 100 grid cells.
+The length 86 of the simulation box is resolved by 500 grid cells.

 All plasma species have a spatially uniform temperature and density to start with.
-The ambient electrons and protons have the temperature $T_0$ and density $n_0$ and their mean speed is zero everywhere.
-They are represented by 800 particles per cell each.
-The electrons and positrons of the pair cloud have the density $4n_0$, the temperature $200T_0$ and they propagate with the speed $V_0=0.9c$ along $y$.
-Each cloud species is resolved by 1200 particles per cell.
-All fields are set to zero at $t$ = 0 and we evolve the instability during 520 time units with $6\cdot 10^4$ steps.
+The ambient electrons and protons have the temperature $T_0$ = 2 keV and density $n_0$ and their mean speed is zero everywhere.
+They are represented by 2000 particles per cell each.
+The electrons and positrons of the pair cloud have the density $4n_0$, the temperature 200 $T_0$ (400 keV) and they propagate with the speed $V_0=0.9c$ along $y$.
+Each cloud species is resolved by 3000 particles per cell.
+All fields are set to zero at $t$ = 0 and we evolve the instability during $0 \le t \le 525$ with $10^4$ steps.
 This time interval is smaller by a factor 6 than that covered by the main simulation.

 The pair cloud moves with $V_0$ to increasing values of $y$ and a filamentation instability can only displace particles along $x$.
 Such a displacement results in a current contribution $J_y(x)$ along $y$ of each cloud species.
 A magnetic field $B_z(x)$ grows if the current contributions of both cloud species do not cancel each other out.
 An electrostatic field $E_x(x)$ grows if the instability redistributes the plasma species such that space charge is created.